chaos-mesh/chaos-mesh/GOVERNANCE.md

 # Approving PRs

 PRs may be merged only after receiving at least two approvals (LGTMs) from Committers or Maintainers.
-However, maintainers can sidestep this rule under justifiable circumstances.
+However, Maintainers can sidestep this rule under justifiable circumstances.
 For example:

 - If a CI tool is broken, may override the tool to still submit the change.
 - Minor typos or fixes for broken tests.